demoklion/jandu/README.md

 ### Installation

-Warning: outdated! dev-stage scss->css processing and minification is now broken (removed broken bulp) and is done manually with vscode plugins.
+Warning: outdated! dev-stage processing and minification is now broken (because outdated gulp had to be removed) and is done manually with vscode plugins or omitted.

 1. Clone this repo
 2. Run `npm i` in its root folder _eg.
 C:\\jandu\\_